will123195/bleh/README.md

 In the `production` environment, the build step is skipped and the `ready` event fires immediately to avoid a brief delay starting the app.

-If you choose not to commit your `public/dist/` to version control, then you need to run `bleh build` on the command line prior to deploying your app to production (or add `"postinstall": "bleh build"` to your `package.json`).
+If you choose not to commit your `public/dist/` to version control, then you need to run `bleh build` prior to deploying your app to production (i.e. add `"postinstall": "bleh build"` to your `package.json`).

 While developing, it's useful to run the app with a watch script to restart the app when any source file changes (which automatically rebuilds).
 For example: